-How do I install PECL 7 modules on Elastic Beanstalk environments running on PHP 8.1 with Amazon Linux 2 stacks?
+How do I install PECL 7 modules on Elastic Beanstalk environments using the PHP 8.1 with Amazon Linux 2 platform branch?

 2 minute read